MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 # Quickstart: Prepare your lab environment

-In this quickstart, we walk you through preparing the technician PC to then install a basic Windows IoT Enterprise image onto a reference device sample.
+In this quickstart, you prepare the technician PC to then install a basic Windows IoT Enterprise image onto a reference device sample.
 At the end of this quickstart, you have a technician PC ready to start building Windows IoT Enterprise images, and a reference device sample with Windows IoT Enterprise installed.

 The following quicsktarts in this series build on this one to customize the device in audit mode and then sysprep and capture the reference device image.
 Alternatively, you can use the lab environment prepared in this quickstart to follow other tutorials under [Customization](../Customize/customize-overview.md), [Optimization](../Optimize/Overview.md) and [Deployment](../Deployment/index.md).